Radford Electronics: History

 Although today, the valve audio amplifiers attract the most attention from enthusiasts, the quality of Radford's designs continued into the transistor age with the "Zero distortion" series of solid state power amplifiers produced in the mid 1970s, in which THD was reduced to less than the circuit noise level.
 These, and later products such as the Quad 405 and Halcro range, achieved the near perfect measured performance for which designers had been striving since the earliest days of the industry.
 Left with no potential for objective improvements in quality, the industry started to concentrate on subjective analysis of designs and products which has, in some cases, led to a revival of interest in valve amplification amongst audio enthusiasts.

 At its peak, Radford had four factories in Bristol, England, employing 160 personnel producing metalwork, painting, printing, transformer design / production Loudspeaker assembly / test and PCB manufacture, all in house.
 Another well known Radford product was the "Labpak" low voltage power supply, used in schools and colleges, both in the UK and overseas.

 As Arthur approached retirement, the company was wound down as there was no one to take it on.
 After he retired in 1989, Woodside Electronics was formed by John Widgery, who had been apprenticed to Radford Electronics and was responsible for many of the classic designs.
 Mike Davis joined John as a partner in 1989, and they worked together to launch the CD player and update the range of valve equipment as part of the Renaissance series.
 Arthur died on 21 November 1993, and Woodside continued for a while but finally ended production in Llanbedrog, Pwllheli, North Wales in 2004.

-Radford valve amplifiers are rare today, and still command high prices on the secondhand market.
-Much sought after and enthusiastically rebuilt, they are particularly known for classic and restrained physical design and outstanding, listenable sound quality - including a particular ability to drive, very sweetly, the notoriously difficult Quad electrostatic loudspeakers.
-2006 brought hope of a rebirth for the brand, with news of plans to begin manufacture of classic valve based designs like the STA 25 Mk III in 2009.
+Radford valve amplifiers are uncommon today, and still retain premium prices on the secondhand market.
+Much popular and frequently rebuilt, they are particularly known for classic and restrained physical design and notable, listenable sound quality - including a particular ability to drive, very smoothly, the widely demanding Quad electrostatic loudspeakers.
+2006 brought expectations of a revival for the brand, with news of plans to begin manufacture of traditional valve based designs like the STA 25 Mk III in 2009.

 Small scale production is now carried on by Radford Revival, a UK craft business dedicated to replicating the classic amplifiers of the company's heyday.